yzyii/luashitacast/README.md

 - e.g. All mage jobs are able to type /mode to switch between Magic Potency vs Magic Accuracy sets.

 The only jobs currently not fully implemented are WAR, WHM, and DRK however implementation of these should be trivial.
 WHM probably actually already works out of the box but is simply untested.

+These luas were designed to be used in HorizonXI and therefore features such as automatically using opo-opo necklace when asleep or automatically cancelling shadows for Utsusemi: Ichi are not included.

 # How to Use